jsheroes/website/src/pages/speak.md

 If your proposal gets selected, we will make sure you have the best possible experience for your entire stay in Cluj.
 Here are some of the benefits we offer to all our speakers:

 - Full payment for your **travel** to and from the event
-- A speaker fee of **500 EUR**, as a token of appreciation for your effort
 - **4 nights** at a 5 star hotel, right on top of the venue
 - Free entrance at the conference for both days
 - **Extra ticket** + double room option, in case somebody is joining you